nanvel/blog/2020/07/ruby.md

 Class instances may encapsulate any number of internal instances, but they expose only methods to the outside world.

-Assignment to an attribute of array elemt is actually Ruby shorthand for method invocation.
+Assignment to an attribute of array element is actually Ruby shorthand for method invocation.

 Classes and modules are "open", and can be modified and extended at runtime.

 Classes can include or inherit methods from modules.

-It is possible to define getters and setters for accessign state directly.
+It is possible to define getters and setters for accessing state directly.
 These pairs of accessor methods are known as attributes and distinct from instance variables.

 Any ruby program can add methods to existing classes, and it is even possible to add "singleton methods" to individual objects.

-`self` - withint the body of the class, but outside of any instance methods defined by the class, refers to the class being defined.
+`self` - within the body of the class, but outside of any instance methods defined by the class, refers to the class being defined.

 Class variables are visible to, and shared by, the class methods and the instance methods of a class, and also by the class definition itself.